Big Game Fishing - Madeira Marlin

 In winter, from February through to late April, the cooler waters draw feisty bluefin and bigeye tuna, among other pelagic species.
 Actually, Madeira is ideally placed at the migratory route for large game fish, and the depths teem with sea life.

 Taking full advantage of this marine paradise is the Balancal, a private sport-fishing vessel.
-Moored at Funchal marina, it's available exclusively for residents and guests of Palheiro Estate.
+Moored at Funchal marina.

 The powerful, twin-engine motor yacht is suitable for eight persons and has a fly bridge with covered helm position.
 An original Pompanette fighting chair all the way from Florida is positioned at the stern.